kalthommusa/Saudi_Founding_Day_Object_Detection/README.md

 In this project, I have trained the Saudi Founding Day outfits detector on Google Colab utilizing its free GPU resources using Tensorflow object detection API version 2.

+I have provided the whole model training steps in detail in this [saudi founding day object detection](https://github.com/kalthommusa/Saudi_Founding_Day_Object_Detection/blob/master/saudi_founding_day_object_detection.ipynb) jupyter notebook, and in this repository,  I give a summary of some of the model training steps.

 ## Technology and tools used: